-Annex 3: Mass balance guidelines for the Sustainable Juice Covenant
+Annex 3: Mass balance guidelines

 Introduction

 Mass Balance refers to the conservation of mass within a physical system.
 Mass balance approaches are used across a wide variety of systems, from chemical processes, to tracking the flow of pollutants, recyclates and materials produced or processed sustainably.
 All approaches center on the principle of mass conservation: matter cannot disappear or be created spontaneously within a system, and therefore a system's input mass must be equal to the system's output mass.